 Strategic Summary: Informed consumers make more intelligent choices than uninformed consumers.
 When given the choice, consumers, in the long run, trend towards environmentally sound choices.
 Ecolabelling has developed over the last twenty years as a means for consumers to identify products that meet at least some elements of a wide variety of ecological goals and to allow producers to better distinguish their product in the marketplace.
 These goals and standards vary significantly by product and the potential environmental impact of the product's inherent resource utilization, energy consumption and disposal cost with some factors considerably more important in one industry than in another.
 This has led to rather specific third party or industry sponsored certification which producers may solicit and receive to enhance their product's customer satisfaction/demand.
-This strategy proposes a Universal Ecolabel (UE) that will be available at purchase sites via cellphone app.

 Ecolabels currently provide little direct information on the product label but rather only an acknowledgement of certification.
-In most cases, rating criteria are readily available from the certifying agency.
-Currently over 300 different ecolabels exist in the international marketplace.
+In most cases, rating criteria are available from the certifying agency.
+Currently over 400 different ecolabels exist in the international marketplace.

-In response to this informational void, this strategy proposes a Universal Ecolabel (UE) format to assess the energy, matter and human component for any product or service during phases of production, use by consumer and post use.
+In response to this informational void, the author has developed a Universal Ecolabel (UE) format to assess the energy, matter and human component for any product or service during phases of production, use by consumer and post use.
 The standardized format provides transparency, comprehensive analysis and a consistent format for presentation of all data.
-Inclusion of the information in a barcode format for cell phone or home computer use will provide the consumer with the potential to monitor their complete environmental footprint.
+Inclusion of the information accessible from the product barcode in a format for cell phone or home computer use provides the consumer with the potential to monitor his complete environmental footprint.
 It additionally allows a method for producers and consumers to distinguish products across multiple industries including those from developing nations.
-In essence, the UE also provides a parallel accounting method for monitoring the finite planetary resources used by humanity in a manner not possible with the current monetary accounting system.
+In essence, the UE provides a parallel accounting method for monitoring the finite planetary resources used by humanity in a manner not possible with the current monetary accounting system.

-Despite the availability of some eco-labeling on some products, over 99% of all products sold in the global marketplace are purchased without the consumer knowing or having access to information about that product's material, energy or environmental use and impact.
+Despite the availability of eco-labeling on some products, almost all products sold in the global marketplace are purchased without the consumer knowing or having access to information about that product's environmental impact, energy use and the producer's adherence to socially responsible standards.

-There are over 300 different labels that in some way assess a particular product's composition or resource utilization.1 Sometimes there are multiple labels for the same industry.
+There are over 400 different labels that in some way assess a particular product's composition or resource utilization.1 Sometimes there are multiple labels for the same industry.
 Most have different sponsors and accrediting agencies including producer organizations, consumer groups and independent third party entities.
 Each is usually only focused on specific environmental issues felt to be relevant to the specific product.
-None of the labels measure, or even purport to measure comprehensively, the full extent of the product's environmental impact.
+No labels measure or even purport to measure comprehensively, the full extent of the product's environmental impact.

-A preferred state to today's conditions is one where all products are labeled in such a way that consumers can easily find out the impacts on the environment and society of the product they are about to buy.
-This information would be available online and at point of purchase through a barcode that could be read by cell phone or other form of handheld computer.
+A preferred state is one where all products are labeled in such a way that consumers can easily find out the impacts on the environment and society of the product before purchase.
+This information would be available online and at the point of purchase through a barcode read by a cell phone or other form of handheld computer.